 Playa Del Carmen Beaches

-The beaches in front of Playacar are also public and they are arguably nicer, However, for us, they are further away and don’t have the same vibe with bars and beach clubs.
-If you are looking for a quiet and relaxing beach you might want to head here.
+The beaches in front of Playacar are also public, and they are arguably nicer.
+However, for us, they are further away and don’t have the same vibe as bars and beach clubs.
+If you are looking for a quiet and relaxing beach, you might want to head here.

 4. Rooftop Bars

 Soak in the sun with a few tropical drinks at one of Playa del Carmen’s trendy rooftop bars.
-Not only do the rooftop bars have panoramic views of the city and the Caribbean Sea, but many of them also have pools.
+The rooftop bars have panoramic views of the city and the Caribbean Sea, and many also have pools.

 With laid-back lounge music and a crystal clear infinity pool, the Purobeach Rooftop Club at The Fives Downton Hotel is an excellent option for those looking for an upscale venue.

 If you’re looking for something more lively, check out 3B the Roof Club at The Palm at Playa hotel.
 They charge an entry fee, and you can eat & drink as much or as little as you’d like.

 *When looking for the best price and biggest selection of hotels, check prices on Booking.com.
 We’ve found they are the best option and have a great cancelation policy.*